luiswirth/bsc-thesis/src/matter/mesh.typ

 To define the topology of our simplicial $n$-manifold, we just need to store the $n$-simplicies that make it up.
 This defines the topology of the mesh at the top-level.
-We call such a collection of $n$-simplicies that share the same vertices a $n$-skeleton.
+We call such a collection of $n$-simplicies that share the same vertices a $n$-skeleton @hatcher:algtop.

 ```rust
 /// A container for sorted simplicies of the same dimension.